Building a Portfolio That Gets Hired

 Your 90-Day Portfolio Building Action Plan

-Building a standout portfolio takes time, but following this structured approach will help you create something that genuinely impresses employers within 3 months.
+This structured approach gets you to a portfolio that genuinely impresses employers within 3 months.

 Month 1: Foundation and First Project